Biden feels angry and betrayed by top Dems as family discusses ‘possible’ plan to drop out

 The spokesperson also denied claims that exit discussions are taking place among senior members of staff.

-And on MSNBC’s Morning Joe on Friday, Biden campaign manager Jen O’Malley Dillon said he “absolutely” remains in the race.
+And on MSNBC’s Morning Joe on Friday, Biden’s campaign manager Jen O’Malley Dillon said he “absolutely” remains in the race.

 The Independent has contacted the Biden campaign for comment.